DebdanSamanta02/KDAG-Intra-Hackathon/README.md

 - Standardised preprocessing: augmentations during training only; deterministic resize + mobilenet normalization for inference
 - Enabled saving/loading of best weights and per-isic_id probability outputs, ensuring alignment with tabular predictions for ensemble use
 - Updated evaluation focus to recall, PR-AUC, F1, and partial AUC in low false-negative regions; de-emphasised accuracy due to extreme imbalance

+## The Integrated Model
+- Using the ensemble defined in the Tabular Model section and the MobileNetV2 trained in the Image Data Model section, we predict probabilities over K-Folds models averaged.
+- Next we get the simple average of scores from both the Ensemble and the MobileNetV2 and consider these as our final probabilities.
+- Threshold tuning did not provide consistent results so we keep the threshold at the default value
+- This gives us the final predictions